 However, the amalgamation of Councils has complicated the process of preparing local flood plans.
-In particular, the former Ashfield Council is within the Sydney Western SES Region but the former Marrickville Council is within the Sydney Southern SES Region.
-It is unclear whether the SES will redraw the boundaries of its Regions so that all Inner West Council is within the one SES Region.
-It is also unclear whether the SES will move to prepare a consolidated local flood plan for the entire LGA.
+The new Inner West Council areas is covered by both the Ashfield-Leichhardt Unit and the Marickville Unit of the NSW SES.
+It is unclear whether the NSW SES will move to prepare a consolidated local flood plan for the entire LGA.
 There is also discussion about shifting away from LGA-based local flood plans to catchment-based Flood Plans, for example, for the Cooks River and the Parramatta River.
 There is also discussion about preparing a separate local flood plan for areas subject to flash flooding, since the traditional focus of these in on mainstream, riverine flooding.